Friday, October 11, 2024

 Common Misconceptions About Credit Pulls

-There are many myths and misconceptions when it comes to credit pulls, amounting to bad decisions when it comes to credit management.
+There are many myths and misconceptions regarding credit pulls, amounting to bad decisions regarding credit management.
 Let’s clear a few of them out of the way:

 Myth 1: All Credit Checks Hurt Your Score

-As we talked about earlier in this article, only the hard pull may affect your credit score.
+As discussed earlier in this article, only the hard pull may affect your credit score.
 Soft pulls, including checking your own credit, have absolutely no impact.

 Myth 2: You Can’t Be Approved for Credit Without a Hard Pull